HyeonjongJang/KyungHee-Chatbot/README.md

 bash
 streamlit run main.py
 6. Deployment
-Upload the repository to Streamlit Cloud.
+Upload to Streamlit Cloud.

-Use the Secrets configuration UI in deployment settings to add the required keys as above.
+Add the needed secret keys in the deployment setting’s Secrets UI.

-🛑 Usage Notice & Important Guidelines
+Usage Notice & Guidelines
-This Assistant is strictly for Kyung Hee University regulations search.
-Use for any other purpose is prohibited.
+For regulation search only: Using this Assistant for any other purpose is not allowed.

 There is a rate limit on GPT-4 usage.
-Please be considerate to ensure all users have fair access.
+Use responsibly so everyone has fair access.

-Accounts found to be using this tool for non-regulation purposes or with abnormal usage patterns may have access revoked.
+Accounts with abnormal or unauthorized usage may have access revoked.

-Conversations with the Assistant will be stored and used for research purposes; however, your member ID will be thoroughly anonymized.
+Conversations may be stored and used for research; your member ID will be thoroughly anonymized.

-Do not include any personally identifiable information (PII) in your conversations.
+Do not enter any personal identifiable information.

-The model may occasionally provide inaccurate answers.
-For critical university rules or policies (e.g., academic schedule, graduation requirements), please confirm through official sources or directly contact the administration office.
+Answers may not always be accurate.
+For important matters, always check official sources or contact the administration office.

 By using this Assistant, you agree to these terms and conditions.

-📬 Contact
-For any inquiries, please contact:

-HYUNJONG JANG

-📧 lezelamu@naver.com

-Reference
-Kyung Hee University Regulation Management System: https://rule.khu.ac.kr/lmxsrv/main/main.do